 Now, use the command show options.
 By default, these are probably not the correct network parameters you want to use.
 If they are, that’s great; however, I needed to change mine.
 Also, notice the sniffers we have available in the network/mitm module.
 There is dsniff for password sniffing; msgsnarf for text messages; ursnarf for sniffing url links (which I demonstrate here); and driftnet for sniffing images.

 To set the correct parameters, you’ll need to make sure the correct Interface, Router (gateway), and target IP address are set.
 This is where the earlier ifconfig information comes in handy.

 I set my Interface using the command set Interface wlan0.
 I set my correct gateway address using the command set Router 10.0.0.1.
-And, I set my target address using the command set Target 10.0.0.246.
+And, I set my target address (myself) using the command set Target 10.0.0.246.
 You’ll need to know what IP address your target is using before continuing.
 Notice the driftnet sniffer and sslstrip tool are also set.

 Step 6: MitM and Driftnet

 Use the command run and press Enter.
 WebSploit initiates a network Man-in-the-Middle (MitM) attack by putting your machine in the middle of the communication between the target and the gateway.
 WebSploit does this automatically by ARP poisoning the gateway and the target and enabling IP forwarding.
 You should now be intercepting all web traffic from the target.

 Once the MitM is initiated, “[+]Sniffer Starting …” appears and a separate window titled “driftnet” pops up.

 Go to the target machine and begin searching for images.
 I used a Google image search for “sports” and began browsing through the results.
 The unencrypted images began to appear in the “driftnet” window.